CategoriesDonors, Community Education

 NBSS has a history of developing thoughtful, people-focused strategies in response to challenges large and small.
 The last year has tested this legacy, with proven success found in the remarkable adaptations made by individuals, programs, departments, and the institution as a whole.

 Though less visible, a great deal of time and energy were channeled to develop a plan of action for online learning.
-This process, led through NBSS Continuing Education (CE), was both comprehensive and illuminating, allowing us to understand the School’s unique position as a leader in craft education, to establish a point of departure, and to actualize a plan for future opportunity.
+This process, led through NBSS Community Education (CE), was both comprehensive and illuminating, allowing us to understand the School’s unique position as a leader in craft education, to establish a point of departure, and to actualize a plan for future opportunity.

 Made possible by the Hettinger Foundation, and a truly School-wide consortium of contributors, the Strategic Initiative: CE Online was unanimously adopted by the Board of Directors in Spring 2021.